DTJF/cmakefbc/_2_Usage.md

       find the main code.

 \CMake scans dependency trees for source files, but only for native languages (C, C++, RC, ASM, Fortran and Java).
+This is a useful feature, since an object file gets re-compiled when one of the related source files changed.
+Otherwise the already compiled object file is used by the linker, in order to speed up the build process.

+Since FB isn't a native language, this doesn't work with FB source.
+Only a change in the files listed in the `ADD_EXECUTABLE` statement trigger a re-compilation, but changes files loaded by #`INCLUDE` statements get ignored by default.

+Therefor this package provides an external solution for this feature, a tool named \FbDeps that scans the source files and creates the dependency tree in a format readable for \CMake.
+The macro `ADD_Fbc_SRC_DEPS` starts this process, calls the tool for each source file and binds the generated dependency tree to the build process, so that changes in source files loaded by an #`INCLUDE` statement also trigger the re-compilation of the related object file.

-This is a useful feature since an object file only gets re-build when one of the related source files changed.
-Since FB isn't a native language, this package has to provide an external solution for this feature.
-Therefor, and in contrast to the \CMake documentation, only the compilable source files (`*.bas`) gets specified in an `ADD_EXECUTABLE` or `ADD_LIBRARY` command (it also works for the `ADD_CUSTOM_TARGTET` command).
-The command `ADD_Fbc_SRC_DEPS` builds the dependency trees later for all source files of that target:
+Therefor, and in contrast to the \CMake documentation, for FB projects only the compilable source files (`*.bas`) gets specified in an `ADD_EXECUTABLE` or `ADD_LIBRARY` command (it also works for the `ADD_CUSTOM_TARGTET` command).
+But header files (`*.bi`) don't get listed.
+Here's an example using that macro to build a library:

 ~~~{.cmake}
 # declare the required CMake version (optional)